- Version compatibility

 - writer/string* string name #!optional (headers '())procedure

 Convenience procedures to use as the writer given to with-input-from-request.

-writer/filesystem can be used to send a file tree to the Kubo node. path specifies the path of the root of the tree you want to send.
+writer/filesystem can be used to send a file tree to the Kubo node. path specifies the root of the tree you want to send.
 For details on the other parameters see the documentation for find-files of (chicken file).

-If neither of these three procedures quite fit your requirements, you can always build yourself the list to pass to with-input-from-request. writer/file* and writer/directory* may prove useful.
-They're similar to their non-asterisked counterparts, but they return a single entry instead of an entry wrapped in a list (as is expected by with-input-from-request).
-For an example usage of these see the examples section.
+If none of these procedures quite fit your requirements, you can always build the writer list to pass to with-input-from-request yourself. writer/file*, writer/directory*, writer/port*, and writer/string* may prove useful.
+They're similar to their non-asterisked counterparts, but they return a single entry instead of an entry wrapped in a list.
+See the examples section.

 This module exports the low-level procedures on which the high-level procedures are built.

 - writer/internal path #!optional name (headers '())procedure